 Ambient noise levels vary by day, and time of day as summarized in the data from the Oatgrass site, which is presented in Figure 4-2.
-The figure shows each hour of ambient measurement data for a typical day (October 11, 2023) at that site.
+The figure shows each hour of ambient measurement data for a typical fall day (October 13, 2024) at that site.
 Day-to-day ambient noise levels are generally similar, with higher levels occurring during high wind conditions.
 Ambient noise levels vary by time of day, with quieter levels typically occurring during night and early-morning hours, and with higher levels occurring during daytime hours.
 Typical quiet ambient noise hours range from 5 to 10 dBA lower than average hours.

-Site-Specific Ambient Noise Measurement Results - Oatgrass October 11, 2023
+Figure 4-2Site-Specific Ambient Noise Measurement Results - Oatgrass October 13, 2024